 - For more information and literature on medical cannabidiol and cannabinoids, patients should visit our "For Physicians" page.

-- After your healthcare practitioner has signed your Healthcare Practitioner Certification Form, we recommend that you use our online registration system, which can be found on our "Patient Registration" page.
+- Apply Online - After your healthcare practitioner has signed your Healthcare Practitioner Certification Form, use our online registration system, which can be found on our "Patient Registration" page.

 Renewing Your Card?